kantr1ej/workshops-web-basic/README.md

 The recommended way to use this container is to run this on your computer using Docker.
 This is easiest on a computer running OS X or Linux, but should be doable using Windows.
 You must have git installed.

-### OS X
+### OS X and Windows

-**NOTE**: These instructions are a little complicated and will only make complete sense to someone who already knows both Docker and bash.
+**NOTE**: These instructions are relatively complicated and will only make complete sense to someone who already knows both Docker and bash.
 Please ask for help if this does not work.

-Install the official [Docker Toolbox](https://docs.docker.com/engine/installation/mac/#installation) for OS X and open the Docker Quickstart Terminal.
+Install the official Docker Toolbox [for OS X](https://docs.docker.com/engine/installation/mac/#installation) or [for Windows](https://docs.docker.com/engine/installation/windows/#requirements).
+For Windows, please read the requirements section first to ensure you can run Docker.
+If you cannot, please talk to one of workshop staff.

+Open the Docker Quickstart Terminal and wait until the first-start process is complete.

 Please take note of your Docker Machine VM's IP address, since that IP is how you will access the challenges!
 Run this command to get it: